ssfsx17/sky-islands/core.md

 ### Sanctuary Aura

 Rating 1 - **Sanctuary I** - Within a radius of 5 feet, including the 5-foot square you are in, you prevent Imperial Undeath Techniques from being performed and targeted.
+This also has effects on enemy undead within range who have been defeated.

 Rating 20 - **Sanctuary II** - Supercedes and replaces Sanctuary I. The radius is now 10 feet.